 Evaluated on: Timeliness of assignments; Completion of work; Following proper methods.
 Not evaluated on arriving at the exact correct answer

 There will be several Visual Classrooms based questions for homework.
 Sometimes you can view your peers’ answers immediately.
 Sometime you cannot view others’ answers until you have posted yourself.
 You will also be evaluated on your in-Class Visual Classrooms postings.
 Most importantly, Visual Classrooms will be used as a digital lab notebook.

 Lab Reports are pieces of formal writing, with an emphasis on writing skills.
 As in all courses at the Academy, you are expected to use Primary Sources.
 Reading about the experiments in their larger context and the history of the physics you are reporting on are also key elements of the reports.

 Tests will be at the end of every unit (typically every 4 weeks).
 You will be given the equations for tests and be allowed to use your graphing calculator.
 Tests will be announced at least a week in advance.
 Detailed feedback will be provided on tests.
 Low tests grades are allowed corrections for half the credit.
 Test corrections are due within one week of receiving your test, otherwise they will NOT be accepted.

 Overall 1st quarter grading:

 1/3 The one lab report on free fall

 1/3 Homework (includes notebook checks, workbook problems, Visual Classroom homework and labwork)

 Overall 1st semester grading:

-Labwork: 10% for each lab report (two of them)
+10% Each lab report (two lab reports)